genesiscommunitysuccess/docs/docs/tutorials/building-an-application/add-calculated-data.md

 sidebar_position: 4

 ---
-At this point, we have a data model that serves both the reference database and the trading database, Our trading application has  a schema for the TRADE table, and it has event handlers, data servers and request servers.
+At this point, we have a data model that serves both the reference database and the trading database, Our positions application has a schema for the TRADE table, and it has event handlers, data servers and request servers.

 Now we want to add calculations to add position-keeping.
 In brief you need to: